aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 }
 ```

-The key thing about this Plugin Setup contract is its `prepareUpdate()` function.
+The key thing about to review in this new Plugin Setup contract is its `prepareUpdate()` function.
 The function only contains a condition checking from which build number the update is transitioning to build 1.
 Here, it is the build number 0 as this is the only update path we support.
 Inside, we decode the `address _account` input argument provided with `bytes _date` and pass it to the `initializeFromBuild1` function taking care of intializing the storage that was added in this build.

 ### 3. Future builds